i-MSCP/plugins/incubator/ServerDefaultPage/README.md

 1. Backup your plugin configuration file if needed
 2. Upload the plugin through the plugin management interface
-3. Restore your plugin configuration file if needed ( compare it with the new version first )
+3. Restore your plugin configuration file if needed (compare it with the new version first)
 4. Update the plugin list through the plugin management interface

+## Customization

+You can customize the server default page by replacing the files within the ServerDefaultPage/templates/default directory.
+Once done, you must uninstall and reinstall the plugin through the plugin management interface, else, your changes will not be taken in account.

 ## License